 So the £6 monthly fee went, no fees or charges for unarranged overdrafts and no charge for rejected direct debits or standing orders.

-Most overdraft users gained.
-The losers were the people with large overdraft limits who use them a lot.
-They will be paying the higher rate of interest on their overdraft and not gain much from losing the flat charges.
+But Lloyds estimated two million accounts would end up paying more.
+These are people with large overdraft limits who use them a lot.
+They then paid the new very high rate of interest and didn’t gain much from not having to pay the flat charges.

-2019 – more complex and higher for most people
+2019 – more complex & higher for most people

-A new set of charges is coming into effect in late January/early February 2019 for customers of the Lloyds group of banks.
+A new set of charges came into effect in late January/early February 2019 for customers of the Lloyds group of banks.

 The simple rate has gone and a tiered structure has been re-introduced: